ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Person X, having been at Level 4 for too long, feels exasperated and demoralized not knowing how to make it to Level 5 and get the associated raise.

-Your performance management system should give everyone clarity on exactly where they stand, what they need to improve upon (and how), when they ll be evaluated, and how those evaluations are considered for promotions and compensation adjustments.
+Your performance management system should give everyone clarity on exactly where they stand, what they need to improve upon (and how), when they'll be evaluated, and how those evaluations are considered for promotions and compensation adjustments.

 #### Competency Matrix and Leveling